How Much does an IUI (Artificial Insemination) Really Cost?

 - IUIs are very cost-effective on a per cycle basis, particularly IUI cycles that do not use injectable medications (as those usually cost more than the procedure itself).

-- Because IUI doesn’t often work the first round and multiple rounds are often needed before pregnancy occurs, the cost per live birth increases quickly.
-It is usually a good time to speak to a doctor about your options after failing three IUIs as IVF may become more time and cost favorable due to its high success rates.
+- Because artificial inseminations doesn’t often work the first round and multiple rounds are often needed before pregnancy occurs, the cost per live birth increases quickly.
+It is usually a good time to speak to a doctor about your options after failing three IUIs as IVF may become more time and cost favorable due to its higher success rate.

-- The costs of IUI may not be as important to you as the cost of IVF as insurance coverage tends to be more favorable for IUI treatment.
+- The costs of artificial insemination may not be as important to you as the cost of IVF as insurance coverage tends to be more favorable for IUI treatment.